You may also like

 Moreover, the visa crisis has loopholes.
 Turks can still get US visas outside of Turkey, and US citizens appear to be able to enter Turkey as long as they are not flying directly from the United States.
 Behind the scenes, the crisis seems to be more bark than bite.

 Nevertheless, Turkey’s perception of the US’ double standards regarding these cases is at the heart of the spat.
 Erdogan has repeatedly framed the prosecution of all those detained on terror charges as merely the rule of law in action.
 He has chafed at US requests to intervene in proceedings against these Americans while Washington refuses to meet Turkish demands to extradite Gülen.
-He has also publicly attacked US calls to reconsider the prosecution of dual citizens whom Washington believes have been unfairly charged, stating that Turkey does not have to ask permission to prosecute its own citizens.
-US officials say that a lack of evidence has tied their hands in the Gülen investigation, preventing a case being made against him and stymying a thaw in relations.
+He has also publicly attacked the US calls to reconsider the prosecution of dual citizens whom Washington believes have been unfairly charged, stating that Turkey does not have to ask permission to prosecute its own citizens.
+US officials say that a lack of evidence has tied their hands in the Gülen investigation, preventing a case from being made against him and stymying a thaw in relations.
 While such disparity exists between the two countries regarding their definition of the rule of law, ties look to remain frosty.